-The cost for European banks to borrow in dollars held at the lowest level in more than a year, according to a money-markets indicator.
+The cost for European banks to borrow in dollars held at the lowest in a year, according to a money market indicator.

-The three-month cross-currency basis swap, the rate banks pay to convert euro interest payments into dollars, was 35 basis points below the euro interbank offered rate, or Euribor, at 12:30 p.m. in London.
-It reached minus 34.5 basis points on Aug.
-10, the cheapest since July 26, 2011.
+The three-month cross-currency basis swap, the rate banks pay to convert euro interest payments into dollars, was little changed at 39.5 basis points below the euro interbank offered rate at 8:30 a.m. in London, data compiled by Bloomberg show.
+The cost is the cheapest since July 26, 2011.

-Banks increased overnight deposits at the Frankfurt-based European Central Bank to 311 billion euros ($382 billion) on Aug.
-10, from 289 billion euros the day before.
+Banks cut overnight deposits at the European Central Bank to a seven-month low, placing 300 billion euros ($371 billion) with the Frankfurt-based ECB on Aug.
+3 from 324 billion euros the day before.

 To contact the reporter on this story: Katie Linsell in London at firstname.lastname@example.org

 To contact the editor responsible for this story: Paul Armstrong at email@example.com